AmandaDiscord/Docs/README.md

 To start Amanda, follow these steps:

 1. Make sure all the services are running.
-1. Change to the base directory of the cloned bot repo.
+1. Open a terminal and change to the base directory of the cloned bot repo.
-1. Run `npm run website` to start the web process, which also doubles as a shard coordinator.
+1. Run `npm run website` to start the web process, which also doubles as a cluster coordinator.
-1. Open another terminal, and again change to the base directory of the repo.
+1. Open 3 other terminals, and again change to the base directory of the repo for each and run the commands below, each in a separate terminal.
+1. Run `node workers/rest.js`
+1. Run `node workers/cache.js`
-1. Run `npm run start` to start without sharding.
+1. Run `npm run start`

-You can alternatively run `npm run shards` to start multiple shards in the configuration from `config.js`, but you shouldn't need to do this.